A Word from Our Directors

 When it comes to parenting kids, science now confirms virtually everything Scripture has already stated we should accept by faith.
 At SHA, we’re taking the “Why” of faith and integrating it with the “How” of science.
 When kids come to understand that science and faith are teammates, wonderful things happen!

 And, though SHA is a therapeutic ministry with a spiritual foundation, we are no less clinical in our approach to healing.
 Yet, the final arbiter of truth is always the Word of God.
 Whenever there appears to be friction between Scripture and the position of the modern secular mental health industry, we have always sided with Scripture—and we have never regretted it; because, Scripture has always proven to be correct when thoroughly and accurately examined.
 But don’t just take our word for it.
 We would be happy to provide you with the contact information of any number of alumni parents who’ve experienced these life-giving transformations in their kids and in themselves.
-SHA is designed to bring healing to the entire family.
+SHA desires to bring healing to the entire family.

 SHA also has a strong academic and therapeutic record that is endorsed by world-renowned Christian leaders and therapists.
 As just one example, consider this: For the last seven years running, at least one SHA student has been chosen—as one of only forty students chosen from across America—to win a week-long trip to Washington D.C. for the American Association of Christian Schools’ Youth Legislative Training Conference.
 This is a week-long insider’s look into the Beltway, where kids get to meet top government officials—including members of Congress from their own home states.
 Five of those seven years, two SHA students have won this award!
 The award is for writing composition.
 There’s a reason SHA has a five-star rating virtually everywhere—including Google.